Blue Ridge Mountains From Asheville

 Where Does the Blue Ridge Parkway Begin and End?

-You can track where you are along the Blue Ridge Parkway, as every mile has a marker.
-You’ll find Mile Maker 0 starts in the North, in Afton, Virginia/Shenandoah National Park, and ends at mile marker 469.1 to the south in North Carolina just outside Great Smokey Mountain National Park.
+Mile Maker 0 starts in the North, in Afton, Virginia/Shenandoah National Park, and ends at mile marker 469.1 to the south, in North Carolina, just outside Great Smokey Mountain National Park.

 How Many Days Do You Need To Drive The Blue Ridge Parkway?

-Really, it’s up to you, how you travel, and what you want to see along the way, but 4-7 days is a good amount of time to get you through the entire Parkway.
+It’s up to you, how you travel, and what you want to see along the way, but 4-7 days is a good amount of time to complete the entire Parkway.

 Can You Drive the Blue Ridge Parkway in One Day?

-So while doable, we really advise against trying to squeeze Blue Ridge Parkway in one day.
-The Parkway is so beautiful, do what you can to make time to see her appropriately.
+So, while doable, we advise against trying to squeeze Blue Ridge Parkway in one day.
+The Parkway is so beautiful; do what you can to see her appropriately.

 What Is The Best Time To Drive The Blue Ridge Parkway?

-Summer can get crowded (schools out), so try to opt to visit and drive the Parkway before Memorial Day or after Labor Day.
+Summer can get crowded (schools are out), so try to visit and drive the Parkway before Memorial Day or after Labor Day.

-TIP: Blue Ridge Parkway can have potential road closures throughout the year due to construction or weather.
-Prior to road-tripping on the Blue Ridge Parkway, take a look at the latest road closures so you can plan accordingly if needed.
+PRO TIP: Blue Ridge Parkway can have potential road closures throughout the year due to construction or weather.
+Prior to road-tripping on the Blue Ridge Parkway, check the latest road closures so you can plan accordingly if needed.

 Blue Ridge Parkway Itinerary From Asheville